-During the first semester, beginning and intermediate students study at the University of Tübingen.
-CSU students follow a set of courses especially designed for California State University students and will attend classes with other CSU students only.
-After the first semester, students whose German language skills have advanced sufficiently may have the opportunity to attend a different university in the state of Baden-Württemberg.
-You will decide this together with the IP Program Assistant in Germany who will travel with CSU students to visit other universities throughout Baden-Württemberg during the month of November.
-You will have the opportunity to meet professors at those universities and to decide if you would like to attend another university during the second semester or if you would like to stay in Tübingen.
-The majority of students stay in Tübingen.
+After the first semester, students whose German language skills have advanced sufficiently may have the opportunity to attend a different university.
+You will decide this together with the IP Program Assistant in Germany.
 Usually, only students with strong German language skills and who have specific academic interests that can be better met at another university change universities.

-Advanced German language students (students with five or more semesters of previous language study) are encouraged to identify their host university preferences in their Statement of Purpose in the IP application.
+Intermediate & Advanced students (students with 4+ semesters of previous language study) are encouraged to identify their host university preferences in the Statement of Purpose that they write for the IP application.
 OIP will try to accommodate students' requests; however, students must be willing to attend any of the universities in Baden-Württemberg.
-Typically advanced students remain at the same university throughout the academic year.
+Typically, intermediate & advanced students remain at the same university throughout the academic year.
 More information about each German institution »

 All IP students participate in a Preparatory Language Program (PLP) before the fall semester begins.
 PLP courses offer instruction in German grammar, reading, writing and conversation.
 Cultural excursions are included.

-The six week PLP for beginning and intermediate students (generally one to four semesters of previous language study) takes place in Horb, a small town not far from Tübingen also known as "the gateway to the Black Forest."
+The six week PLP for beginning students (generally students with 1 - 4 semesters of previous German language study) takes place in Horb, a small town not far from Tübingen also known as "the gateway to the Black Forest."
 Students live with host families during the PLP.

-The location of the PLP for advanced students (students with five or more semesters of previous language study) is dependent upon the individual student's academic year placement, with most going directly to their host institutions.
+The location of the PLP for intermediate & advanced students (4+ semesters of previous German language study) is dependent upon the individual student's academic year placement, with most going directly to their host institutions.
 Most PLP programs are four weeks long.

 The following institutional placements are available.
 Students are encouraged to acquire more information on the Web.